How to Compare PDF Documents in Adobe Acrobat

 Scanned PDFs Require OCR First

 If either document is a scanned image PDF — one where the pages are photographs of paper rather than machine-readable text — the comparison engine cannot analyse the text content directly.
 You must run Optical Character Recognition (OCR) on the scanned file first using Acrobat's Enhance Scans tool (formerly Recognise Text).
 Once OCR has created a text layer, the comparison will work as expected.
+See our guide on creating searchable PDFs for detail on running OCR in Acrobat.
 Attempting to compare a scan without OCR will produce a report full of image-level differences rather than meaningful text changes.

 Heavily Formatted Documents